postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Data

-Use the **Data** tab to perform a bulk export or import of Postman data.
+Use the **Data** tab to request a bulk export of Postman data or to import data.
+To begin the export process, select **Export Data**.
+You can choose to export your collections, environments, or both.
+You'll receive an email when your dump file is ready to download.

-Exporting saves all of your collections and environments in a single dump file.
 Importing a dump file may overwrite your existing collections and environments, so use caution.
 It's always a good idea to make a backup before importing files.
 Learn more about [importing and exporting data](/docs/getting-started/importing-and-exporting-data/).

 ## Add-ons